simplespace-cat/GitHub-desktop/docs/contributing/setup-linux.md

 and follow the instructions to install the version you require.

-Ensure that you also choose the option for building native Node modules, as those are used in some dependencies used in GitHub Desktop.
+Ensure that you also choose the option for building native Node modules, as those are used in some dependencies used in GitCub.

 ## Yarn

 Follow [this guide](https://yarnpkg.com/en/docs/install) to install a system-level `yarn` for your distribution.
-GitHub Desktop uses a local version of `yarn`, but it needs a version on your `PATH` to bootstrap itself.
+GitCub uses a local version of `yarn`, but it needs a version on your `PATH` to bootstrap itself.

 This is important because `yarn` uses lock files to pin dependencies.
 If you